r-teller/example_nginx_server/nginx_echo/ReadMe.md

 - *NOTE* When sending a request in using the 6000 port range you can specify a query param of randomFailRate=[0-100], this will override the default failure rate of 50
 - *NOTE* Additional TCP ports in the 4000 (HTTPS) & 8000 (HTTP) range are exposed in case you want a single container to simulate multiple unique endpoints

+# To be documented
+- added support for large blob returns based on file extension
+- add randomized delay based on port or status param

 ```bash
 ## Launches container on host network, saves you from having to manually expose different ports available for echo
 ### NOTE - This will return the HOST machines ip in request.network.serverAddress field